CloudCoPilot/.github/profile/README.md

-A platform which increases your tasks by 10x
+A platform which increases your productivity by 10x